Research

-Our department’s faculty recognize how crucial the discovery of new knowledge is to the continued advancement of health care.
-Accordingly, they are actively engaged in conducting research and training the next generation of physical medicine and rehabilitation experts.
+Our department recognizes the critical importance of discovering new knowledge to advance health care.
+Accordingly, we are actively engaged in conducting research and training the next generation of rehabilitation experts.

 Participate in Research